rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 }
 {{< /highlight >}}

 Messages are readable and writeable on two API endpoints: messages and messages/:messageId.
-You will retrieve a list of message and create a message with the `messages` reference, but you will edit and remove messages with the `messages/:messageId` reference.
+You will retrieve a list of messages and create a message with the `messages` reference, but you will edit and remove messages with the `messages/:messageId` reference.

 If you want to be more specific, put more informative class methods for the message API in your Firebase class.
 For instance, there could be one class method for creating, updating, and removing a message.
 We will keep it general, however, and perform the specifics in the React components.